mapping-elections/site/_maps/meae.congressional.congress13.va.county.md

 The map for this election is incomplete due to the lack of returns in a few counties.

+Following the 1810 Census, Virginia gained one more seat in the House of Representatives.

 Virginia used a district system for electing members to Congress.
-Virginia was apportioned one more seat in the House of Representatives.

 In 1814, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:va.uscongress.11.special.1814)